kshaffer/cognition/week2.md

 - *Music and Memory*, Chapter 4, "Short-Term and Working Memory"
 - *Music and Memory*, Chapter 5, "Closure"
 - *Music and Memory*, Chapter 11, "Melody"

+On **Thursday, June 2, 10am MDT,** we will have our second video office hours.
+A link to the chat is [here](https://cuboulder.zoom.us/j/197717495) (password is provided on D2L).
+Please visit OIT's [Zoom support page](http://www.colorado.edu/oit/services/conferencing-services/web-conferencing-zoom) for information on setting up your Zoom account and downloading the software for the video chat.
+There are both desktop and mobile versions.
+(It is possible to participate via phone instead of the app.
+See OIT's instructions, and contact me if you need help.)

 For **Friday, June 10, 7am MDT,** submit two core concept videos.
 See the [Assignment guide](/assessments/) for details.